rosflight/rosflight_docs/docs/user-guide/autonomous-flight.md

 !!! note
     If the flight controller does not receive a new command for a defined period of time, it will ignore the old commands and revert to RC control.
 The length of this timeout period is set by the `OFFBOARD_TIMEOUT` parameter.

-## Fly Waypoints with ROScopter or ROSplane

-Waypoint following is not supported natively by the ROSflight stack.
-However, the [ROScopter](../../roscopter/overview.md) and [ROSplane](../../rosplane/overview.md) projects are good, example implementations of how to achieve this using ROSflight.
-They also provide good examples of how you might go about integrating your own guidance or control algorithms with the ROSflight stack.